 Three-Winding Transformer (Three-Phase)

-Three-phase linear non-ideal three-winding transformer with Star and Delta winding connection and saturation consideration.
+A three-phase linear non-ideal three-winding transformer with a Star and Triangle windings connection and saturation consideration.

 |